Check for a new Enterprise Mode site list xml file

 The information in this topic only covers HTTP protocol.
 We strongly recommend that you use HTTP protocol instead of file protocol due to increased performance.

-How Internet Explorer 11 looks for an updated site list
+How IE11 looks for an updated site list

 Internet Explorer starts up and looks for an updated site list in the following places:

 In the cache container.
-Internet Explorer first checks the cache container to see if it finds your XML site list.
+IE first checks the cache container to see if it finds your XML site list.

 In the local cache.
-If there’s nothing in the cache container, Internet Explorer checks your local cache for the site list.
+If there’s nothing in the cache container, IE checks your local cache for the site list.

 On the server.
-Based on standard Internet Explorer caching rules, Internet Explorer might look for a copy of your site list in the location you put specified in the SiteList value of the registry.
+Based on standard IE caching rules, IE might look for a copy of your site list in the location you put specified in the SiteList value of the registry.